jenkinsci/blueocean-plugin/blueocean-dashboard/README.md

 ### With mvn

 1. Go into `blueocean` and run `mvn hpi:run` in a terminal. (mvn clean install from the root of the project is always a good idea regularly!)
-2. From this directory, run `gulp bundle:watch` to watch for JS changes and reload them.
+2. From this directory, run `npm run bundle:watch` to watch for JS changes and reload them.
 3. Open browser to http://localhost:8080/jenkins/blue/ to see this
 4. hack away.
 Refreshing the browser will pick up changes.
 If you add a new extension point or export a new extension you may need to restart the `mvn hpi:run` process.